nginxinc/kubernetes-ingress/docs/content/installation/run-multiple-ingress-controllers.md

 It is possible to run NGINX Ingress Controller and an Ingress Controller for another load balancer in the same cluster.
 This is often the case if you create your cluster through a cloud provider's managed Kubernetes service that by default might include the Ingress Controller for the HTTP load balancer of the cloud provider, and you want to use NGINX Ingress Controller.

-To make sure that NGINX Ingress Controller handles specific configuration resources, update those resources with the class set to `nginx` (or the Ingress class value that you configured in NGINX Ingress Controller).
+To make sure that NGINX Ingress Controller handles specific configuration resources, update those resources with the class set to the value that is configured in NGINX Ingress Controller.
+By default, this is `nginx`.

 ---